AdobeDocs/experience-manager-65.en/help/forms/using/resize-using-layout-mode-interactive-communication.md

 ### Example {#example}

-**Objective:** You want to insert a table component and an Image component and position them parallel to each other in an adaptive form.
+**Objective:** You want to insert a table component and an Image component and position them parallel to each other in an Interactive Communication.

-1. Insert the table and image components using Edit mode in the adaptive form.
+1. Insert the table and image components using Edit mode in the Web channel of an Interactive Communication.
 The image component display after the table component.
 1. Switch to Layout mode and tap the Table component.
 The blue dots to resize the component display at column 1 and 12.
 1. Drag-and-drop the blue dot at column 12 to column 6 of the responsive grid.